Customer service & tarmac delay plan

 Specialist forecasting and careful planning means that denied boarding due to overbooking rarely happens.
 If it does, we are committed to providing a fair and consistent approach to how we compensate and determine boarding priority.

 In all overbooking situations we will ask for volunteers before denying travel involuntarily to any customer.
-Where your offer of volunteering to travel on an alternative flight is accepted by Air New Zealand, you will be compensated in the same way as those who may be denied travel involuntarily.
+Where your offer of volunteering to travel on an alternative flight is accepted by Air New Zealand, you will be provided with compensation for this.

 Note: Denied Boarding Compensation is not payable when: